-- (a) Any applicant who does not satisfy one or more of the threshold eligibility criteria outlined above may request that it be waived.
+(a) Any applicant who does not satisfy one or more of the threshold eligibility criteria outlined above may request that it be waived.
 The applicant requesting the waiver bears the burden of demonstrating (i) that he or she is otherwise qualified, and (ii) exceptional circumstances exist (e.g., the individual is not board certified but has been granted an exception by applicable payors or when there is a demonstrated Hospital or Medical Staff need for the services in question).
-Exceptional circumstances generally do not include situations where a waiver is sought for the convenience of an applicant (e.g., applicants who wish to defer taking board examinations). - (b) A request for a waiver shall be submitted to the Leadership Council for consideration.
-In reviewing the request for a waiver, the Leadership Council may consider the specific qualifications of the applicant in question, and the best interests of the Hospital and the communities it serves.
-Additionally, the Leadership Council may, in its discretion, consider the application form and other information supplied by the applicant.
-The Leadership Council's recommendation will be forwarded to the MEC.
-Any recommendation to grant a waiver must include the specific basis for the recommendation.
+Exceptional circumstances generally do not include situations where a waiver is

-- (c) The MEC shall review the recommendation of the Leadership Council and make a recommendation to the Board regarding whether to grant or deny the request for a waiver.
+- sought for the convenience of an applicant (e.g., applicants who wish to defer taking board examinations). - (b) A request for a waiver shall be submitted to the MEC for consideration.
+In reviewing the request for a waiver, the MEC may consider the specific qualifications of the applicant in question, and the best interests of the Hospital and the communities it serves.
+Additionally, the MEC may, in its discretion, consider the application form and other information supplied by the applicant. - (c) The MEC shall make a recommendation to the Board regarding whether to grant or deny the request for a waiver.
 Any recommendation to grant a waiver must include the specific basis for the recommendation. - (d) No applicant is entitled to a waiver or to a hearing if the Board determines not to grant a waiver.
 A determination that an applicant is not entitled to a waiver is not a "denial" of appointment or clinical privileges.
 Rather, that individual is ineligible to request appointment or clinical privileges.
 A determination of ineligibility is not a matter that is reportable to either the state licensure board or the National Practitioner Data Bank. - (e) The granting of a waiver in a particular case does not set a precedent for any other applicant or group of applicants. - (f) An application for appointment that does not satisfy an eligibility criterion will not be processed until the Board has determined that a waiver should be granted. - (g) If a waiver is granted that does not specifically include a time limitation, the waiver is considered to be permanent and the individual does not have to request a waiver at subsequent reappointment cycles.